Funded Projects

 While continuous positive airway pressure (CPAP) is the standard treatment for obstructive sleep apnea (OSA), more than half of patients struggle with it.
 The Swallowing in OSA & PAP intolerance (SLP-PAP) study will look for swallowing differences between people with CPAP intolerance and those who do well with the therapy.
 The goal is to develop novel rehabilitative strategies that will allow people who are intolerant of CPAP to be able to use it successfully.

-2023 Community Sleep Health Grant Recipients
+2023 Community Sleep Health and Public Awareness Grant Recipients

 Bedtime books that are specifically aimed towards the most vulnerable children do not exist.
 We will develop a bedtime book utilizing culturally-relevant sleep health messages and illustrations targeting disadvantaged/minority families with school-aged children in order to help address sleep health disparities.
 The book’s development will incorporate feedback from stakeholders including caregivers.
 The book will be distributed by healthcare providers in community health settings during well child visits to reinforce the relationship between sleep health and general health.